 Longer Prison Sentences for 5th and 6th Drunk Driving Convictions

-While 5th and 6th convictions for operating under the influence of an intoxicant was still considered a class H felony, imprisonment sentences ranged from 6 months to 6 years.
+While 5th and 6th convictions for operating under the influence of an intoxicant were still considered a Class H felony, imprisonment sentences ranged from 6 months to 6 years.
 Now, as a class G felony, both fifth and sixth DUI offenses in Wisconsin carry the potential of much longer prison sentences.

 If you are convicted of fifth OWI or sixth OWI in Wisconsin, you now face the following range of prison terms:

 - The minimum, mandatory prison sentence is now 1 year and 6 months unless the court rules otherwise (in effect since March 1, 2020)

 - The maximum prison sentence for 5th and 6th OWI is now up to 10 years

 As with previous drunk driving convictions, you could have to pay fines, serve a prison sentence or both.